 In March 1990, GMB management and the KWU Group of Siemens AG signed a memorandum of understanding to establish a future collaboration.
 The first employee assembly at the Görlitz factory took place a month later in the presence of Heinrich von Pierer, President of Siemens’ Power Generation Group (KWU).
 Pierer later recalled:

 I can still see the […] factory’s employees in front of me: On the one hand, worried: What will the future bring?
 But on the other, full of hope: At least, in Siemens we have a good partner.
-For those of us from Erlangen, this was a lasting impression – lived reunification, so to speak.Heinrich von Pierer, then President and CEO of Siemens AG, 1990
+For those of us from Erlangen, this was a lasting impression – lived reunification, so to speak.Heinrich von Pierer, President and CEO of Siemens AG, 1990

 Sabine Dittler | Dr. Claudia Salchow